asontha/llm_support_workshop/README.md

 By the end of this workshop, you will have a microservice deployed on Fly.io that can provide high quality answers to questions about Branch Insurance, just like a Branch Insurance Support Agent would.

-- Node.js/Express Microservice
-- Deployed on fly.io
-- Able to answer specific questions about Branch

 ## Prerequisites

 In order to get started, you'll need to make sure you have the following: